 A key issue in this transition process is the decision to move forward in a progressive and planned manner.
-Senace was created in December 2012 but it started operating towards the end of 2015, within the framework of a transfer schedule6 that allows the progressive strengthening of the environmental impact assessment of investment projects of each sector in an orderly fashion.
-Furthermore, Senace was created with the initial objective of focusing on the national or multi-regional investment projects with the largest impacts, assessing detailed EIS and their amendments.
-Thereafter, it was established that Senace would also assess the semi-detailed EIS (EIS-sd) in the future.
+Senace was created in December 2012 but it started operating towards the end of 2015, following a transfer schedule that allows the progressive strengthening of the EIA processes of each sector in an orderly fashion.
+Furthermore, Senace was created with the initial objective of focusing on the national or multi-regional investment projects that entail significant environmental impacts.

-In 2015, in order to strengthen this new institutional scheme, the Peruvian Congress approved the Act on Investment Promotion for Economic Growth and Sustainable Development7, which creates the Global Environmental Certification -also called "IntegrAmbiente"- to be implemented by Senace.
+Furt 2015, in order to strengthen this new institutional scheme, the Peruvian Congress creates the Concurrent EIS -also called "IntegrAmbiente"- to be implemented by Senace